- Water tests

 - Help & Services

-Water Quality in the Canton of Bern
+Water Quality in the Canton of Bern – Drinking Water Sources and Analysis

-What is the water quality like in the Canton of Bern?
+What Is the Water Quality Like in the Canton of Bern?

-Where does the drinking water in the Canton of Bern come from?
+Where Does the Drinking Water in the Canton of Bern Come From?

-- 40 % natural springs,
+- 40 % natural spring water

-- 40 % groundwater,
+- 40 % groundwater

 - 20 % surface water